SamStudio8/goldilocks/docs/plotting.rst

 Circos
 ~~~~~~

-As demonstrated in Section [sec:circos], Goldilocks has an output format
+Goldilocks has an output format
 specifically designed to output information for use with the \`\`popular
 and pretty" ``circos`` visualisation tool.
 Below is an example of a
 figure that can be generated from data gathered by Goldilocks.
 The
 figure visualises the selection of regions from our original quality
 control study.
-The Python script used to generate the data follows.
-The
+The Python script used to generate the data and the Circos
-configuration for the plot itself has been excluded for the sake of
-brevity but can be downloaded from the online documentation.
+configuration follow.

 .. image:: examples/figures/circos_latest.png
    :scale: 15 %